 You must be a licensed or qualified professional whose credentials are appropriate to diagnose and evaluate the candidate's disability.
 You are asked to make recommendations that are reasonable and appropriate for the candidate's disability in taking a computerized test.
 Your recommended accommodations should not fundamentally alter the measurement of the knowledge and skills that the examination is intended to assess.
 Your recommendations will be considered, but are not binding.

 You must have diagnosed, treated/evaluated, or consulted with the candidate within the last five (5) years and you must have knowledge of the candidate's current functioning with the disability.
 The accommodations you recommend are based on your professional knowledge of the candidate and his or her disability.

 You and the candidate should consult, and come to agreement as to the appropriate and reasonable accommodation(s) needed for the examination.

 With the Special Accommodations Verification Request, please be sure to enclose copies of records/reports/evaluations/assessments that confirm the diagnosis.
 This documentation may be no more than five (5) years old.
 A copy of the professional report on the standardized psychoeducational assessments given to identify a learning or related disability must be provided for those diagnosed.
 Test scores and their interpretation must be discussed in the report.

-You must provide a DSM-III or DSM-IV (Diagnostic and Statistical Manual of Mental Disorders) or the most current version of the DSM Report; a diagnosis from other appropriate and professionally recognized, psychological or standardized educational assessment/evaluation (e.g., Woodcock-Johnson, Wechsler Adult Intelligence Scale, Nelson-Denny Reading Test) is also acceptable.
+You must provide a DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) or the most current version of the DSM Report; a diagnosis from other appropriate and professionally recognized, psychological or standardized educational assessment/evaluation (e.g., Woodcock-Johnson, Wechsler Adult Intelligence Scale, Nelson-Denny Reading Test) is also acceptable.

 In the case of a psychological disorder (other than a specific learning disability) where no formal testing has been done, please include a psychological report that confirms the disability.
 Due to the sensitive nature of information this report may contain, you can prepare a profile summary that provides sufficient detail.
 The report should confirm the means by which the disability diagnosis was made, describe the candidate's current functioning, and confirm the need for testing accommodations.
 The report must be typed and presented on the professional's stationery/letterhead.
 The report should include the following information: